Carbon Black Market

 Tire

-The tire segment is the largest application area, accounting for approximately 70% of the global carbon black market.
+The tire segment is the largest application area, accounting for approximately 70% of the carbon black market.
 Carbon black is a critical ingredient in tire manufacturing, where it provides reinforcement, improves abrasion resistance, and enhances UV protection.
 It is used in various components such as tread, sidewalls, and inner liners, significantly extending the life and performance of tires.

 Non-Tire Rubber